ninhnguyen01/ninhnguyen01/README.md

 - 👋 Hi, I’m Ninh.
 - 👀 I’m interested in Information Systems.
-- 🌱 I’m currently learning Git, Power BI, and SQL.
+- 🌱 I’m currently learning Power BI and SQL.
 - 💞️ I’m looking to collaborate in the future.
 - 📫 Reach me here on Github or any associated websites.